 2. Underlayment: Your Roof’s Waterproof Jacket

 Beneath the visible layer lies the underlayment, a crucial component that acts much like a waterproof jacket for your roof.
-This layer is typically made from felt or synthetic fabrics and serves several purposes:
+This extra layer is typically made from felt or synthetic fabrics and serves several purposes:

 3. Roof Deck: The Solid Foundation

-The roof deck is essentially the backbone of the roof structure, typically made from plywood or OSB (Oriented Strand Board).
-The roof deck serves as the solid base upon which all other roofing materials are installed.
-It must be strong and rigid to support the weight of the roof materials and any snow or debris that may accumulate on the roof.
+The roof deck is essentially the backbone of the roof structure, typically made from plywood or oriented strand board (OSB).
+Some older homes may use wooden boards as decking material.
+The roof sheathing serves as the solid base upon which all other roofing materials are installed.

 4. Trusses and Rafters: The Framework